jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_exceptions.rst

 * :ref:`I know how to make a Python Test Driven Development environment automatically<how to make a Python Test Driven Development environment automatically>`.
 * :ref:`I know how to write programs that make decisions<truth table>`.
 * :ref:`I know how to make a Python Test Driven Development environment automatically with variables<how to make a Python Test Driven Development environment automatically with variables>`.
+* :ref:`I know how to make a person with Exceptions<how to make a person with Exceptions>`.

 .. toctree::
   :titlesonly: